 Divide and shape:

-Invert the dough onto a floured or oiled surface.
+Turn out the dough onto a floured or oiled surface.
 Divide it into 6-8 equal pieces (or 4 if you're looking to make them XL).
 Use a kitchen scale if you'd like the hoagie rolls to be exactly the same size.
-Shape all of them into neat balls.
-Roll each ball into a 6"x4" rectangle.
-Now roll it into a tight 6-inch roll, pinching the end into the roll.
+Shape all of them into neat and tight balls.
+Using a rolling pin roll each ball into a 6"x4" rectangle (for 6 -8 rolls).
+Now, roll into a tight 6-inch roll, pinching the ends to seal.

-Set on a parchment-lined 16"x21" baking sheet, spacing the rolls evenly.
+Set on a parchment-lined 16"x21" baking sheet seem side down spacing the rolls evenly.
 Cover with a clean kitchen towel.
 Allow to proof until doubled in size (~30-45 min) in a warm place (you can do the oven trick again.
 Just remember to remove the proofed rolls from the oven when preheating the oven for baking).

 Preheat the oven to 375F°.

 Using a serrated knife score each roll about 1/4 inch deep, lengthwise.
 If you wish, you can brush the tops of the hoagies with an egg white lightly whisked with a small pinch of salt, or leave them as is.